postmodernist1848/Cants/README.md

 Use the first variant to open a map for editing.
 You can scroll when middle mouse button is pressed, choose what type of a tile you want with number keys and paint with it with left mouse button or delete a tile with right mouse button.
+Use arrow keys to translate the entire map (the map rotatates on the other side)

 Info command gives a quick summary on the size and tile counts for the map.